-- A. City and public utility vehicles are exempt from this chapter while in use for construction or repair work or other authorized use. - B. Mail delivery vehicles are exempt from this chapter while in use for the collection, transportation, or delivery of United States mail.
+- A. City and public utility vehicles are exempt from this chapter while in use for construction or repair work or other authorized use. - B. Mail delivery vehicles are exempt from this chapter while in use for the collection, transportation, or delivery of United States mail from recovering the cost of any penalty from the driver or other person responsible for the illegal parking.